JaiWillems/celest/docs/source/modules/encounter.rst

 Windows
 ~~~~~~~

-The :class:`Windows` class is interfaced through a series of interactive
-methods.
-The window data can be interfaced in two ways.
-The first is through
+The window data held within the :class:`Windows` class can be interfaced in two
-the :class:`Windows.windows` attribute which holds the :class:`Window`
-objects in a Pandas :py:func:`Series` data structure indexed by the window
-start time.
+ways: indexing and iterating.

+To provide meaningful interactions with the window data, the :class:`Windows`
+is indexed by Julian start times in the J2000 epoch.
+Although, the start times
+are typically unknown to the user.
+As a result, a special indexing scheme was
+adopted by the class to provide data access that might be conveinient in
+contex.
+When indexing using an integer or float value, the window associated
+with the closest start time is returned.
+Similarily, when indexing with a tuple
+of values, the unique windows associated with the closest start time are
+returned.
+That is, when two indices are both closest to the start time of a
+window, the window is only returned once.
+If the index is a slice, all windows
+with start times falling within the slice (inclusive) are returned.

+This indexing scheme allows for users to easily access the data in the
+:class:`Windows` class without having prior knowledge of start times.
+It also
+allows for the user to determine the encounter closest to a desired time for
+scheduling purposes.

 Window data can also be accessed by iterating over the class.

+Examples of object interactions are seen in the following example.

 .. code-block::

+   # Assuming we have a Windows object with three windows with start times
+   # 2405795.5, 2405796.5, and 2405797.5.

-   # Window accessed by indexing by the start time 2400000.5
+   # Window accessed by indexing by the start time 2405796.5.
+   window_object = windows_object[2405796.5]
+   # window_object now contains the window starting at 2405796.5.

+   # Window accessed by indexing with a tuple.
+   window_object = windows_object[2405796.5, 2405796.7]
+   # window_object is a list containing windows with the 2405795.5, 2405796.5 start times.

+   # Window accessed by indexing with a slice.
-   window_object = windows_object.windows[2400000.5]
+   window_object = windows_object[2405796.5:2405796.7]
+   # window_object is a list containing windows with the 2405795.5, 2405796.5 start times.

    # Window accessed by iterating over the class.
    for window_object in windows_object: